📚 Pretraining¶

 -

-This paper proposes SCRIPT, a model-agnostic plug-and-play module that injects subcharacter (Jamo) compositional knowledge from the Korean Hangul writing system into the embedding layer of existing subword-level PLMs via a dual-channel strategy.
-Without requiring re-pretraining, SCRIPT yields consistent improvements on Korean NLU/NLG tasks and enables the embedding space to better capture morphosyntactic regularities and semantic variations.
+Ours proposes SCRIPT, a model-agnostic plug-and-play module that injects Hangul subcharacter (Jamo) compositional knowledge into the embedding layers of existing subword-level PLMs using a dual-channel strategy.
+It achieves consistent improvements across Korean NLU/NLG tasks without re-pretraining and enables the embedding space to better capture grammatical regularities and semantic variations.

 - Working Memory Constraints Scaffold Learning in Transformers under Data Scarcity